Tracking these five measures in a trading journal can provide some objectivity amid economic uncertainty.

 Keeping a trading journal can be an effective way to overcome emotional influences when making decisions, even during times of economic unpredictability.
 Tracking the market data and your personal performance metrics provides objectivity and psychological clarity.
 Moreover, reviewing your trading journal can limit recency bias and highlight long-term trends.

 While healthy self-criticism can be valuable, a trading journal may also help you recognize your own victories and celebrate your strengths.
-You can build your own trading journal using a spreadsheet or notebook, or you can use our journal template in the Score Priority Club and interact with other active traders.
+You can build your own trading journal using a spreadsheet or notebook.
 You get as much out of your trading journal as you put into it, but we recommend measuring these five categories in your journal.

 ENTRY INFORMATION FOR THE TRADE